toshNaik/shelfhelp_dino/README.md

 </center>

 ## Other:
 - I also made APIs for the models and other utility functions which weren't present in the original shelfhelp repository.
-- These APIs can be used to refactor the code and make it more modular.
+These APIs can be used to refactor the code and make it more modular.
 - At the start of the semester I also attempted to work on the motion model of the Monte Carlo Localization model but I was not able to make much progress on it.
 I started out by manually integrating the IMU data to obtain position and angles however, there were problems with drifting.
 I ended up using a library to get accurate angles but I was not able to get good enough position data.

-things to consider:

-- Clustering for 20,30,40 (maybe elbow and silhoutte if interpretable)
-- how embeddings (distributions are represented) and reasoning behind why model was not enforced to learn only certain representations but instead let the model identify useful representations
-- hand designing map with embeddings and query image with detected pixel locations
-- Struggle with IMUs
-- APIs for models and other utility functions
+## Future Work:
+- Making the entire Monte Carlo Localization pipeline.
+Here I just focused on making the resampling stage better.
+The next step would be to integrate this with the motion model and the sensor model.
+- Thoroughly testing the distribution matching.
+I only got to test it on a few shelf images.
+I would like to test it on more images (possibly in a real grocery store) and also try different similarity metrics.
+Functions for different similarity metrics have already been implemented in similarity.py.